Denys-H8/Denys-H8/README.md

-- 👋 Hi, my name is Hrytseniuk Denys.
-I'm student at NURE.
+- 👋 Hi, my name is Denys Hrytseniuk.
+I'm a student at NURE.
 - 👀 I’m interested in web and mobile development.
 - 🌱 I’m currently learning React and React Native.
 - 📫 How to reach me: denys.hrytseniuk.work@gmail.com